DillonSteyl/SCIE1000/Week 8/graph_step_size.md

 4. Give your graph the title 'Oscillation of a spring", and label the x axis as 'Time (s)'.
 5. Label each line of the plot using the following labels: '0.01s Samples', '0.15s Samples', '0.5s Samples'.
 Make sure you include a legend.

+**Note:** You must plot the lines in the order x1, x2, x3, otherwise some tests may be failed.

 ## Solution
 ```python
 from pylab import *